 On January 27, 1886, 215 Commonwealth was purchased from James Lawrence by Edward Livingston Davis, a manufacturer of railroad iron.
 He and his wife, Maria Louisa (Robbins) Davis, made it their Boston home.
-Their primary residence was in Worcester, where he had served as Mayor.
-They also maintained a home in Prides Crossing.
+They also maintained a residence in Worcester, where he had served as Mayor in 1874.

 On September 2, 1910, 215 Commonwealth was purchased from Edward Davis by Mehitable (“Hetty”) Appleton (Sargent) Higginson, the wife of Francis Lee Higginson, Jr. They also maintained a home in Wenham.